 The Company tested its indefinite-lived intangible assets for impairment as of February 24, 2014 and determined that no adjustments to the carrying values of these assets were necessary as of that date.
-On a quarterly basis, the Company considers the need to update its most recent annual tests for possible impairment of its indefinite-lived intangible assets, based on management's assessment of changes in its business and other economic factors since the most recent annual tests for impairment of the indefinite-lived intangible assets during the current period.
-The results of these tests could lead to writedowns of the carrying values of these assets in the current period.
+On a quarterly basis, the Company considers the need to update its most recent annual tests for possible impairment of its indefinite-lived intangible assets, based on management's assessment of changes in its business and other economic factors since the most recent annual evaluation.
+Such changes, if significant or material, could indicate a need to update the most recent annual tests for impairment of the indefinite-lived intangible assets during the current period.
+The results of these tests could lead to write-downs of the carrying values of these assets in the current period.